Uminosachi/open-llm-webui/README.md

 # Open LLM WebUI

-This repository contains a web application designed to execute Large Language Models (LLMs), such as the [Open CALM model](https://huggingface.co/cyberagent).
+This repository contains a web application designed to execute Large Language Models (LLMs), such as the [Open CALM model](https://huggingface.co/cyberagent) and the [Japanese GPT-NeoX model](https://huggingface.co/rinna/japanese-gpt-neox-3.6b-instruction-sft).

 ## Installation